 Maybe you feel sad or confused; have experienced a loss, are being bullied or are questioning your sexuality.
 Whatever the issue, we all need help from other people at times.

-If you feel you cannot speak to your parents or carers please talk to an adult you trust or you can contact your teacher, school nurse, GP or the CAMHS team directly.
+If you feel you cannot speak to your parents or carers please talk to an adult you trust or you can contact your teacher, school nurse, doctor or the CAMHS team directly.

 Rethink Mental Illness have developed a great toolkit for young people who have questions or worries about their mental health and want to know more.
 There’s a mixture of things to read and think about, and activities which you can complete: Rethink Toolkit